On 2024-08-08

 • Programme and perform: Run the first iteration of cybersecurity maturity assessments.

-• Conduct cybersecurity risk assessments: Using methodologies, such as EBIOS RM or ITSRM², organisations can go beyond compliance with a scenario-based approach.
+• Conduct cybersecurity risk assessments: Using standard RM methodologies, organisations can go beyond compliance with a scenario-based approach.

 • Build a plan: Include the outcomes of cybersecurity maturity assessments and the measures taken to manage risks.